PabloSanchez87/Smart-Strategies-for-an-Effective-Marketing-Campaign---Classification/README.md

 - `page_views`: Number of pages viewed during the session.
 - `session_duration`: The session's total duration in seconds.

+### 📊 Data Processing

+uring data processing, missing values should be handled, ensuring the dataset is complete and suitable for analysis.
+Participants are encouraged to user feature engineering techniques  to derive new features and transform existing ones, enhancing the model's predictive power.

+### 🤖 Model

+You are at liberty to choose the classification algorithm.
+Whether it be a decision tree, random forest, or a more sophisticated ensemble or deep learning model, select the one that you believe will perform the best for this classification task.

 ## 📂 Repository Structure